theFunDorg/ros2kdb/README.md

   * Add handle drop logic to C++ scripts
   * Add error control to all functions to handle incorrect values
   * Add column of message/service package name to pub/sub/clnt/svc CSVs to remove from definitions.sh
+  * Add KDB logic to handle reconnects which call the init function, set initialised flag if it is, then if called again just update handle, keep the tables as they are